yemisprojects/eks-infra/README.md

 <img alt="Karpenter error" src="https://github.com/yemisprojects/eks-infra/blob/main/images/Karpenter%20error.png">

 These errors are [officially documented](https://karpenter.sh/preview/troubleshooting/#webhooks) as _"a bug in Argo CD’s upgrade workflow where webhooks are leaked"_.
 The solution is to simply delete the webhooks and rerun terraform apply or rerun the workflow.
-The issue will most likely not be encountered in karpenter v0.32.x (v1beta1) as this solution used v1alpha5 api version for the karpenter provisioner
+The issue will most likely not be encountered in karpenter v0.32.x (v1beta1) as this solution used v1alpha5 api version for the karpenter provisioner.
+You can reattempt this project with the newest release

 ```sh
 kubectl delete mutatingwebhookconfigurations defaulting.webhook.provisioners.karpenter.sh